-The Foothills Amateur Radio Society did NOT participate (as a group effort) in the American Radio Relay League (ARRL) 2020 Field Day event on Saturday June 27th and Sunday June 28th.
+The Foothills Amateur Radio Society participated in the American Radio Relay League (ARRL) 2020 Field Day event on Saturday June 27th and Sunday June 28th as individual stations due to the COVID-19 Pandemic.
 We encouraged our members to participate in field day through their own efforts.

-All amateurs are encouraged to participate in amateur radio field day from the safety of their own home/shelter.
+All amateurs were encouraged to participate in amateur radio field day from the safety of their own home/shelter.

 John L. Gaffey, WS1EA has written a helpful primer for organizing your own Field Day event.

-Due to the restrictions of the COVID19, FARS is not able to organize and operate our usual group activity for Field Day 2020.
-However, the ARRL has made a couple of small modifications to the rules to make it more practical to participate in Field Day under the current restrictions.
+Due to the restrictions of the COVID19, FARS was unable to organize and operate our usual group activity for Field Day 2020.
+However, the ARRL made a couple of small modifications to the rules to make it more practical to participate in Field Day under the current restrictions.
 One change allows home stations to make points contacting other home stations.
 Here is the rule waiver:

 1) For Field Day 2020 only, Class D stations may work all other Field Day stations, including other Class D stations, for points.

-Additionally, they are allowing multiple stations, operating at different location to aggregate their scores together under the banner of a radio club to produce a club score.
-Here is the wavier for this:
+Additionally, they allowed multiple stations, operating at different locations to aggregate their scores together under the banner of a radio club to produce a club score.
+Here is the waver for this:

 2) In addition, for 2020 only, an aggregate club score will be published, which will be the sum of all individual entries indicating a specific club (similar to the aggregate score totals used in ARRL affiliated club competitions).

-FARS asks our members to operate their own individual stations to make contacts for themselves and to report their scores as part of the FARS effort to provide a FARS Field Day result.
-The main goal is that everyone participate as much as they are able with the limitations in effect.
+FARS asked our members to operate their own individual stations to make contacts for themselves and to report their scores as part of the FARS effort to provide a FARS Field Day result.
+The main goal was to enable everyone participate as much as they are able with the limitations in effect.

-Each FARS member is encouraged to participate in Field Day using his/her own station on with his own radio call sign and radio privileges to operate and score contacts.
-If you use your home station, or any permanent station, your station category would be nD where n is the number of operators.
+Each FARS member was encouraged to participate in Field Day using his/her own station with his/her own radio call sign and radio privileges to operate and score contacts.
+If you used your home station, or any permanent station, your station category would be nD where n is the number of operators.
 For most stations n is 1.
 If you use emergency power at home, you would be category 1E, or perhaps 2E if you have a second family member operating the station.

-If your amateur license does not allow for HF operation, you may still make contacts on the VHF and UHF bands.
-There is an effort to get people to operate Field Day on these bands, so there should be a good number of stations on air.
+If your amateur license did not allow for HF operation, (or you didn’t have the equipment), you could still make contacts on the VHF and UHF bands.
+There was an effort to encourage stations to operate Field Day on these bands, so there should have been a good number of stations on air.
 You can operate VHF/UHF FM using the available simplex frequencies.
-You may operate other modes, including SSB, Digital, SSTV, etc. You should avoid parts of these bands assigned to repeaters and other uses, but all the simplex frequencies are available except for the calling frequencies (146.52MHz, 446.00MHz).
+You could operate VHF/UHF FM using the available simplex frequencies.
+You could operate other modes, including SSB, Digital, SSTV, etc. You should avoid parts of these bands assigned to repeaters and other uses, but all the simplex frequencies are available except for the calling frequencies (146.52MHz, 446.00MHz).
 Be sure to adhere to the appropriate band segments for each mode.
 There are more details in the Field Day rules.